 Southern New Jersey, ADM, 3EN-There seems to be much more interest shown this month both in station activity and in reporting on time.
 3BFH is the star traffic station.
 3SJ came thru with a nice report.
-3BTQ has ordered one of the DeForest "H' tubes.
+3BTQ has ordered one of the DeForest "H" tubes.
 3SK is a new ORS.
 3DH is on the job again.
 3XAN is operating on all wave bands.
 Code on 40, 80 and 170 and voice on 170.
 A 500 watt tube is used for voice Broadcast of ARRL news on 78 meters twice a week.
 WOAX, sister broadcasting station to 3XAN, is still pounding out ARRL information to the BCL's on BCL waves and has been the means of converting a few into the ranks.
 3KJ seems to be able to hold things together single handed on the east Jersey coast.
 3ALX is busy with BCL sets.
 3VX reports the same.
 3CO is now on 40 and 80.
-3AHH is having transmitter trouble.
+3AIH is having transmitter trouble.
 3CCH is out of commission temporarily.
 3JW worked five new Brazil stations this month.
-3BO is not superstitious about his traffic totals and has his own way of corraling em.
+3BO is not superstitious about his traffic totals and has his own way of corraling cm.
 3BWJ inactive lately on account of studies.

-Traffic: 2KJ 18, 3XAN 2, 3ZI 1, 3BFH 15, 3SJ 8, 3SK 4, 3BTQ 8, 3BWJ 2, 3BO 13, 3JW 23, 8ALX 1, 3ALH 6, 3CO 8, 3VX 2, 3BEI 3.
+Traffic: 3KJ 18, 3XAN 2, 3ZI 1, 3BFH 15, 3SJ 8, 3SK 4, 3BTQ 8, 3RWJ 2, 3BO 13, 3JW 23, 3ALX 1, 3AIH 6, 3CO 8, 3VX 2, 3BEI 3.

-Maryland, ADM, 3TE,-although living in New More and a star and
+Maryland, ADM, 3TE,-although living in New York Citit at means the survey of the station of the stations of the stati

 Maryland, ADM, 3TE,-although living York City at present returned home for the Holidays was QSO Sweden.
-Italy and others on 40 meters. and was QSO Sweden, they and others on 40 meters.
+Italy and others on 40 meters. and was QSO Sweden, Italy and others on 40 meters.
 3BUR has been remodeled and is kicking out FB on 39.
 3PS has been appointed ORS.
 3BMO is doing wonderfully well on 80.
 3PH is now down on 40 and gets out exceptionally well.
 3CGC wants skeds with Washington stations in the afternoons.
 3RF is on

-WHILE ABOC PLAYS A SAX AND ABCZ PLAYS A BANJO IN AN ORCHESTRA THEY DREAM OF AMATEUR RADIO AND TONIGHTS DX
+WHILE ABOC PLAYS A SAX AND ABOCZ PLAYS A BANJO IN AN ORCHESTRA THEY DREAM OF AMATEUR RADIO AND TONIGHTS DX

 40 with a UV 210 and doing well.
 3APV being so 40 with a UV 210 and doing well.
-3APV being so close to Washington has caught the mercury arc idea.
+3APV being so close to Washington has caught the mercury are idea.
 3DW has been silent since the removal from Mt.
 Rainier.
 Alibi-No time!
 The 3DW-3EM combination will carry an overload of antenna's this year.
 A single flat top, one wire for reception and 80 meter transmission, a vertical cage for the 40 meter 3EM and a Rogers Underground in the present compliment.
 Traffic: 3BUR 4, 3CGC 7, 3APV 14, 3RF 17.

 District of Columbia-ADM, 3AB-The last month has shown a definite increase in message handling.
 The dust has been brushed off and 3ZW is on again.
-3BWT as in the past, leads in traffic handling.
+BWT as in the past, leads in traffic handling.
 3CNC has left for Charleston, S. C. 3JC is operated by the youngest member of the Washington Radio Club.
 3ADS is again perking.
-3IO is working all sorts of feating are written as five Westlery 21O and 28WII. foreigners with one five watter.
+3IO is working all sorts of featingness with one size weeking 21O and 22WIII. foreigners with one five watter.
 3JO and 3WU have graduated to the fifty watt class.
 3ACM is another station just started up with a fiver.
-3CDQ has at last come to her own-and a mercury are did the trick.
+3CDQ has at last come to her own-and a mercury arc did the trick.
 Her 40 meter sigs are reaching everywhere.
 Traffic.
 3BWT 133, 3JO 55, 3AB 27.